Winrock and Kasetsart

 The program’s inaugural research team involved two Kasetsart professors.
 They joined colleagues from other institutions to investigate how the rural poor in Thailand and Vietnam can be compensated for protecting environmental services needed by urban residents, such as clean drinking water from forest watersheds.
 These payments for forest environmental services (PFES) can provide a sustainable livelihood for rural communities while protecting sensitive forest watersheds.
 The Kasetsart University researchers were Dr. Penporn Janekarnkij and Dr. Prapinwadee Sirisupluxana, from the Department of Agriculture and Resource Economics.

-Most recently, the Winrock-Kasetsart partnership has continued with additional collaboration between Winrock and Kasetsart following the success of the AIFA project.
+Later, the Winrock-Kasetsart partnership continued with additional collaboration between Winrock and Kasetsart following the success of the AIFA project.